akheron/brainfuck/README.md

 ## Development

+Install Elm 0.19:

+    $ npm install -g elm

+See [the guide](https://guide.elm-lang.org/install.html) for more info on installing Elm.

+Install dependencies:

+    $ yarn install

+Available commands:

+    $ yarn build  # build once
+    $ yarn watch  # watch sources and build when a change is made
-    $ yarn
+    $ yarn test   # run tests
-    $ gulp watch

-Open index.html in the browser.
+After building, open `index.html` in the browser.

-Run the test suite:

-    $ npm test